Innovative preclinical investigations for dermatologic disorders & diseases

 Gut & gut-organ communication: a major role in many disorders and diseases

-Do you have a question about the contribution of gut models to your preclinical studies and innovation portfolio ?
+Do you have a question about the contribution of gut models in your innovative research ?

 Our team of experts will be delighted to answer all of your questions.
 We guide you in the design of an optimized protocol to meet your objectives and add value to your molecules with quick and concrete solutions.